konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 kubectl --context src --namespace guestbook apply -k github.com/konveyor/crane-runner/examples/resources/guestbook kubectl --context src --namespace guestbook wait --for=condition=ready pod --selector=app=guestbook --timeout=180s
 ```
-#### Optional
+**Optional**

-Forward localhost traffic to the frontend of the guestbook application:
+Forward localhost traffic to the frontend of the Guestbook application to access Guestbook from the browser of your choice using `localhost:8080`:
 ```
-kubectl --context src --namespace guestbook port-forward svc/frontend 8080:80 Now you should be able to access the guestbook from the browser of your choice via localhost:8080.
+kubectl --context src --namespace guestbook port-forward svc/frontend 8080:80
 ```

-### Extract Resources From “source” Cluster
+### 2. Extract from the source cluster

-Crane’s `export`command is how you extract all of the resources you want from the “source” cluster.
+Crane’s `export` command is how you extract all of the resources you want from the “source” cluster.
 ```
 crane export --context src --namespace guestbook
 ```
-Make sure everything is working as expected by checking the export directory, it should look something like:
+Check the `export` directory to verify it is working correctly.
+The directory should look similar to the example below:
 ```
 $ tree -a export
 export